Twice a Month Workshops – Trigger Point Myofascial Release™

 – top of the skull reaching towards the ceiling

-What I am really asking you to do is to tune in… quieten the mind, and breathe.
+What I am really asking you to do is to tune in… quieten the mind, and breathe consciously.

 Shiva Cor offers a combination of medicines and has taken Exercise Science to put together a unique set of Workshops and calls it, “Trigger Point Myofascial Release™”.

 Students are encouraged to find an appropriate edge and remain still while using props to ensure that the posture is maintainable.
+This is never meant to hold the pain.
 Going deeper should not be the goal, as much as making sure the posture is appropriate for them.
+Your body needs a certain shape that will not necessarily look the same as another.

 Yin yoga is the medicine used at the beginning, as well as following any trigger point release.
 Long stretching has been proven to lengthen the tissue and creates strength in the connective tissues.

-💥Kundalini yoga – incorporates specific movements, dynamic breathing techniques, meditation, and chanting of mantras.
-The goal is to build physical vitality and increase consciousness with your true self.
+💥Kundalini breath – incorporates specific movements for the spine, organized and/ or dynamic breathing techniques, meditation, and chanting of mantras.
+The goal with TPMR is to build the endurance in your lungs to help slow the mine down with conscious breathing.

 Step One… Land!